asadalinoor/IML-Project-/README.md

   For loading the data, first we import pnadas library.

 # How to Run

-  Firstly i will tell you how to load dataset, and how to run dataset.
-  For loading the data, first we import pnadas library --> import pandas as pd.
-Now, we read the data from csv file --> data = pd.read_csv('RealEstate.csv').
-Now for display data --> data.head()
+  In this section we will tell you how to load dataset, and how to run dataset.For loading dataset, we read the data from csv file --> data = pd.read_csv('RealEstate.csv').
+Now we will tell you runnning proces on Jupyter.
+Run a code cell using # Shift-Enter.
+There are two more keyboard shortcuts for running code.
+1) Alt-Enter runs the current cell and inserts a new one below.
+2) Ctrl-Enter run the current cell and enters command mode.
+After running the code on Jupyter, we will run python file on anaconda when we downloaded from jupyter.
+On anaconda we shall open terminal through project environment.
+We will follow two steps for running the code on anaconda.
+1) activate Environment
+2) file name.py

+# Algorithm